-Placement of the tool stands away from the debris generators.
+- Placement of tool stands away from debris generators - Covers incorporated into the tool stands

-- Covers incorporated into the tool stands. - Guards, deflectors, air curtains, and similar devices built into the EOAT and the tool stand.
+Guards, deflectors, air curtains, and similar devices built into the EOAT and the tool stand

+Table 4.1-Maintenance

-4.1 Preventive Maintenance
+Preventive Maintenance

 A visual inspection and preventive maintenance schedule is provided in table below.
 Detailed assembly drawings are provided in Section 8-Drawings of this manual.
 Refer to module sections for detailed preventive maintenance steps for all utility modules.